buildpacks/rfcs/text/0000-stack-buildpacks.md

 * Configured with `privileged = true` in the `buildpack.toml`
 * Can only create one layer
 * May include, in the created layer, modifications to any part of the filesystem, excluding `<app>`, `<layers>`, `<platform>`, and `<cnb>` directories
-* Does not have access to the application source code during the `build` phase
+* Must not access the application source code during the `build` phase
 * Is run before all regular buildpacks
 * Is run against both the build and run images
 * Is distributed with the stack run and/or build image